ZeroVmwah/MiniProjectE/README.md

 Password: Checks for length (>8 characters), presence of uppercase letters, lowercase letters, and digits.
 Date of Birth: Verifies the user's age is above 18 years.
 Phone Number: Validates Bulgarian phone numbers.

 Database Interaction:
 Inserts new user profiles into the "userInfo" database.

 Form2 (Login):
 Validation:
 Username: Checks if the username is at least 5 characters long.
 Password: Ensures the password meets complexity requirements.

 Authentication:
 Validates user credentials against stored data in the "userInfo" database.
 Grants access to the filtering form upon successful authentication.

 Filter Form (Menu Filtering):
 Filtering Options:
 Course Type, Dietary Preferences, Allergies, Portion Size.
 Allows users to filter menu items based on selected criteria.

 Database Interaction:
 Retrieves menu data from the "MiniProjectE" database.
-Allows user to update their information if they have inputted something incorrectly using their unique phone number Allows user to delete incorrect orders by using their unique phone number

 Check-in:
 Provides a button to proceed to the check-in form for ordering selected items.
 Check-in Form (Order Management):

 Validation:
 Order Amount: Ensures a valid numeric input.
 Client Name: Checks for a minimum length of 5 characters.
 Bill Amount: Validates as a numeric value.
 Order Date: Verifies a valid date format.
 Phone Number: Validates Bulgarian phone numbers.

 Database Interaction:
 Inserts validated orders into the "MiniProjectE" database.
+Allows user to update their information if they have inputted something incorrectly using their unique phone number.
+Allows user to delete incorrect orders by using their unique phone number.

 Conclusion:
 This program offers a comprehensive solution for user management, authentication, menu filtering, and order management.
 By leveraging Windows Forms and SQL Server, it provides a user-friendly interface and ensures data integrity and security throughout the process.